AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 3. For **Subject**, enter **Requesting access to Edge image**.

-4. For **Edge Location**, enter the physical address of the location where you will install the Edge VM(s), such as a data center, headend, co-location site, or office.
+4. For **Edge Location**, enter the physical address of the location where you will install the Aviatrix Secure Edge VM(s), such as a data center, headend, co-location site, or office.
 If you are installing Edge VMs at more than one location, provide the following information for each physical location:

     - Physical Address (Do not enter a P.O.Box.)
     - City